 These plans provide a general decision-making framework for National Park Service managers to best protect a park unit's resources and ensure quality visitor experiences.
-Intended to last 15-20 years, these plans are based on law, policy and the park's foundation document and have, in most cases, been developed in consultation with the public and interested stakeholders.
-The following plan applies to Minuteman Missile.
+Intended to last 15-20 years, this plan is based on law, policy and have been developed in consultation with the public and interested stakeholders.

 General Management Plan (Full Draft Version) - February 2008 (7.32 MB PDF)